connexcs/docs/customer.md

 **Debit Limit:**  You can set the debit limit on this field, this is usually done for postpay customers.

+**Minimum Payment** You can set the minimum topup payment from this field.
+Example $100, this will allow your customer to topup only $100 & above.

 **Tax:**  You can add the Tax as a percentage, this will be calculated on the payment that gets added.

 **Currency:** Select the currency from the dropdown menu.